ascv/HyperLogLog/README.md

-## Overview
+## hll overview

-A demonstration of the HyperLogLog algorithm given in [1].
+hll is a demo implementation of the HyperLogLog algorithm for cardinality estimation given in [1].
 The demo returns the number of distinct words, reading up to 100 characters in a single word.

 ## Setup